MurhafSousli/ngx-teximate/README.md

 ### Teximate does 2 things:

- - Create lines, words and letters elements from a text, so they can be styled individually using their classes.
+ - Creates lines, words and letters elements from a text, so they can be styled individually using their classes.
- - Animate words or letters using animate.css.
+ - Animates words or letters using animate.css

 ## Installation